mkarner07/mkarner07.github.io/_posts/2023/2023-12-24-Supercharge-Your-Management-Skills.md

 date: 2023-12-24
 excerpt_separator: "<!--more-->"
 categories:
-  - Management and Leadership
-  - Personal Productivity
+  - Personal Operating Systems
+  - Leadership as a System
 tags:
-  - Personal Productivity
+  - Personal Operating Systems
-  - Management and Leadership
-  - Management
-  - Leadership
+  - Leadership as a System
   - Reading
   - Book
   - List of References